FelipeRuizGarcia/Learner/README.md

 # Learner
  Learn and Share!
-Always Learning.
+Always Learning: My Own Roadmap; Open Source Open Knownledge

 This repo includes workshops and references to "how to do something quickly".